 - x (Variable) Variable holding a multidimensional array whose element indicates unnormalized log probability: the first axis of the variable represents the number of samples, and the second axis represents the number of classes.
 While this function computes a usual softmax cross entropy if the number of dimensions is equal to 2, it computes a cross entropy of the replicated softmax if the number of dimensions is greater than 2. - t (Variable) Variable holding an int32 vector of ground truth labels.
-If t [i] == -1, corresponding x [i] is ignored. - normalize (Variable) Variable holding a boolean value which determines the normalization constant.
-If true, this function normalizes the cross entropy loss across all instances.
-If else, it only normalizes along a batch size.

-• cache\score (bool) - When it is True, the function stores result of forward computation to use it on backward computation.
+If t[i] == -1, corresponding x[i] is ignored. - normalize (bool) If true, this function normalizes the cross entropy loss across all instances.
+If false, it only normalizes along a batch size. - cache\score (bool) When it is True, the function stores result of forward computation to use it on backward computation.
 It reduces computational cost though consumes more memory.